sachaservan/private-ann/README.md

 The bash script argument requires ```DATASET_PATH``` point to the directory where these three files are located as well as the dataset name predix.
 For example, to run the server on the *deep1b* data, set```DATASET_PATH=/home/user/datasets/deep1b``` (note the lack of suffix in the dataset file name).
 The code will automatically locate and use the training data to build the data structure and the test data as "queries" issued by clients.
+Note that generating the hash tables for the first time can take a while; we recommend caching the results.

 ### Running the servers
 Both servers must have access to the same datasets so that they can locally compute the necessary data structure.